lukaskawira/assessment/README.md

 ## Development server

 To initialize the project, first dependencies need to be installed.
-Run `npm i`.
-Followed by `ng serve --open` or `npm run start`.
+Run `npm i` -> Followed by `ng serve --open` or `npm run start` .